abdrehman98/Air-Quality-Sensor/SENSOR-CALIBRATION/README.txt

 1.4) Experiment successful got expected results
 2) testing software serial
 2.1) Creating Dummy sensor by making arduino software serial tramsmitter.
-2.2)
 3) Sensor Hookup
-3.1) Read using software serial form PMS3003
-3.2) write read data on serial.
+3.1) Read number of  bytes available at SoftwareSerial

 4) Write python script to read data from USB and print on console
 5) Improve script to save in files
 6) read files and compare error